krishnachavan01/SQL-projects/README.md

 ![](https://github.com/krishnachavan01/images/blob/main/s3.jpg?raw=true)

-On the first visit, Customer A ordered both Curry and Sushi while Customer B ordered Curry and Customer C ordered Ramen.
+**On the first visit, Customer A ordered both Curry and Sushi while Customer B ordered Curry and Customer C ordered Ramen.**

 - What is the most purchased item on the menu and how many times was it purchased by all customers?

 ![](https://github.com/krishnachavan01/images/blob/main/q4.jpg?raw=true)
 ![](https://github.com/krishnachavan01/images/blob/main/s4.jpg?raw=true)

-The most purchased item on the menu overall was Ramen as it had 8 total purchases.
-Both Customers A and C purchased Ramen 3 times while Customer B purchased Ramen twice.
+**The most purchased item on the menu overall was Ramen as it had 8 total purchases.
+Both Customers A and C purchased Ramen 3 times while Customer B purchased Ramen twice.**

 - Which item was the most popular for each customer?

 ![](https://github.com/krishnachavan01/images/blob/main/q5.jpg?raw=true)
 ![](https://github.com/krishnachavan01/images/blob/main/s5.jpg?raw=true)

-Both Customer A and C's most purchased menu item was Ramen.
-Customer B purchased all 3 menu items an equal number of times
+**Both Customer A and C's most purchased menu item was Ramen.
+Customer B purchased all 3 menu items an equal number of times.**

 - Which item was purchased first by the customer after they became a member?

 ![](https://github.com/krishnachavan01/images/blob/main/q6.jpg?raw=true)
 ![](https://github.com/krishnachavan01/images/blob/main/s6.jpg?raw=true)

-After becoming a member, Customer A's first purchase was Ramen while Customer B's first purchase was Sushi.
+**After becoming a member, Customer A's first purchase was Ramen while Customer B's first purchase was Sushi.**

 - Which item was purchased just before the customer became a member?

 ![](https://github.com/krishnachavan01/images/blob/main/q7.jpg?raw=true)
 ![](https://github.com/krishnachavan01/images/blob/main/s7.jpg?raw=true)

-Before becoming a member, Customer A purchased both Sushi and Curry while Customer B only purchased Sushi.
+**Before becoming a member, Customer A purchased both Sushi and Curry while Customer B only purchased Sushi.**

 - What is the total items and amount spent for each member before they became a member?

 ![](https://github.com/krishnachavan01/images/blob/main/q8.jpg?raw=true)
 ![](https://github.com/krishnachavan01/images/blob/main/s8.jpg?raw=true)

-Before becoming a member, Customer A purchased 2 items and spent $25 total.
-Customer B purchased 3 items and spent $40 prior to becoming a member.
+**Before becoming a member, Customer A purchased 2 items and spent $25 total.
+Customer B purchased 3 items and spent $40 prior to becoming a member.**

 - If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

 ![](https://github.com/krishnachavan01/images/blob/main/q9.jpg?raw=true)
 ![](https://github.com/krishnachavan01/images/blob/main/s9.jpg?raw=true)

-Customer A would have 860 points, Customer B would have 940 points, and Customer C would have 360 points.
+**Customer A would have 860 points, Customer B would have 940 points, and Customer C would have 360 points.**